www.gisti.org/asylum-in-france

 Each of those housing centers must follow a particular procedure regarding departure from the accommodation.
 This procedure implies you must be given notice before you can be let back on the street.
 Therefore, before leaving the center, we recommend that you check with an association that your center is following the mandatory procedure.

-If you are provided with “long-term” housing in a center, you can use the address of the center for your asylum procedure; this is called “domiciliation”.
+If you are provided with “long-term” housing by Ofii, you can use the address of the center for your asylum procedure; this is called “domiciliation”.

 If you are not housed in such a center, you must return to the Spada (factsheet no.1) which will provide you with a postal address where you can receive your mail.

 The Ofii will provide you a card for this allowance.
-As this card is no longer usable in ATMs (cash machines), you can only use the card to pay directly for your purchases.
+As this card cannot be used in ATMs (cash machines), you can only use the card to pay directly for your purchases.

-It is nonetheless advisable to open a bank account (at the ‘Banque postale’).
+It is nonetheless advisable to open a bank account (for example at the ‘Banque postale’) during the period of validity of the asylum application certificate (ATDA).
 To open an account, you need to provide the asylum application certificate and a valid domiciliation address.

 In case of difficulties, you can contact the Spada or the accomodation center to help you out.